AREAS OF INSPIRATION. Creative approaches for rural development.

 Price: 980 €

-The main aim of study tours is to allow specialists from various cultural institutions from European Union’s Eastern Partnership (EaP) region: Armenia, Azerbaijan, Georgia, Republic of Moldova and Ukraine learning from experience and know-how of leading Czech and Slovak cultural institutions involved in the process of creative rural development, transferring best practices, creating international partnerships and initiating cross-border projects with engaging relevant stakeholders.
+The main aim of study tours is to allow specialists from various cultural institutions from European Union’s Eastern Partnership (EaP) region: Armenia, Azerbaijan, Georgia, Republic of Moldova and Ukraine learning from experience and know-how of leading Czech and Slovak cultural institutions involved in the process of rural development, creative promotion of remote areas by bloggers and photographers, creating international partnerships and initiating cross-border projects with engaging relevant stakeholders.
 Machaon International has been organising study-tours since 2008.

 The study-tour to Slovakia and the Czech Republic will cover four interrelated thematic segments and use competences and experience gained through the implementation of cultural projects as well as wide contacts with many cultural institutions operating in rural areas and towns.
 All topics of the study-tour support culture as a strategic resource for sustainable development in rural areas.
 The issues addressed by above-mentioned themes are of high relevance for the EaP region, as they contribute to sustainable income generation and employment opportunities in the cultural sector (one of the main priorities of Creative Europe programme) and support of rural development.